WhitmanCS370/sp24-lab13/README.md

             assert get_screen(app) == ["ab", "cd"]

 How did you approach this exercise?

+We initially tried to add a conditional in the _interact method to detect and exclude move actions, but then we realized that the child UndoableApp checks to save only when the action.save() is true.
+So we wrote an overload for save() in the Move class.

 Considering the advice of Ousterhout and others, what do you think about the abstractions that Wilson chose?

+I think Ousterhout would be disappointed in the number of small, inherited classes in this program.
+It makes the code significantly harder to read.

 ## Exercise 2: Line breaks